WordpressSanity/really-simple-captcha/readme.txt

 Really Simple CAPTCHA does not use PHP "Sessions" for storing states, unlike many other PHP CAPTCHA solutions, but stores them as temporary files.
 This allows you to embed it into WordPress without worrying about conflicts.

-When you generate a CAPTCHA, Really Simple CAPTCHA creates two files for it; one is an image file of CAPTCHA, and the other is a PHP file which returns the correct answer to the CAPTCHA.
+When you generate a CAPTCHA, Really Simple CAPTCHA creates two files for it; one is an image file of CAPTCHA, and the other is a text file which stores the correct answer to the CAPTCHA.

-The two files have the same (random) prefix in their file names, for example, "a7hk3ux8p.png" and "a7hk3ux8p.php."
-In this case, for example, when the respondent answers "K5GF" as an answer to the "a7hk3ux8p.png" image, then Really Simple CAPTCHA runs "a7hk3ux8p.php" code and tests the answer against the return value it receives.
-If the return value is "K5GF," the two match, and the answer is confirmed as correct.
+The two files have the same (random) prefix in their file names, for example, "a7hk3ux8p.png" and "a7hk3ux8p.txt."
+In this case, for example, when the respondent answers "K5GF" as an answer to the "a7hk3ux8p.png" image, then Really Simple CAPTCHA reads "a7hk3ux8p.txt" content and tests the answer against the string.
+If the stored string is "K5GF," the two match, and the answer is confirmed as correct.

 = How to use with your plugin =